guessi/unattended_iso/README.md

 # Unattended ISO

-a simple script for creating unattended iso file for Ubuntu Server 12.04/14.04 LTS
+a simple script for creating unattended iso file for Ubuntu Server LTS

-### Why drop suuport for some version, 12.04.x and 14.04.x?
+### Why drop suuport for some version?

 * 12.04, 12.04.1, 12.04.2: they're consider to be too old
 * 14.04, 14.04.1: a known issue about partition [LP#1265192](https://bugs.launchpad.net/bugs/1265192)